kirilcvetkov92/Lane-Detection/readme.md

 ![Pipeline flow][flow]

-### 2. Potential shortcomings with your current pipeline
+### 2. Potential shortcomings with my current pipeline

 This pipeline is not robust to the following conditions :